MrZhuNi/salome_shape/doc/gui/Introduction.rst

 - three planes **YOZ**, **XOZ**, **XOY**  coinciding with coordinate planes.

 Only  points, axis and plane (see  :ref:`constructionPlugin`) and sketches (see  :ref:`sketchPlugin`) can be added in Partset to be used in any part later.
-:ref:`parameters` created can be also used both in Partset and any Part.
+:ref:`parameters` created can be used both in Partset and any Part.

 If parameter name in Partset and  Part are identical then Part parameter has higher prority.